dorindabassey/vhost-device/staging/vhost-device-gpu/README.md

 host# vhost-device-gpu --socket-path /tmp/gpu.socket
 ```

-With QEMU, there are two ways you can add a `virtio` device
+With QEMU, there are two device frontends you can use with this device.
-that uses the backend's socket and any GPU display option
-of your choice.
-The first method is using `vhost-user-gpu-pci`,
-and the second method is using `vhost-user-vga`.
+You can either use `vhost-user-gpu-pci` or `vhost-user-vga`, which also
+implements VGA, that allows you to see boot messeges before the guest
+initalizes the gpu.
+You can also use different display outputs (for example
+`gtk` or `dbus`).
-By default, QEMU display uses VGA, so to use any of the
+By default, QEMU also adds another VGA output, use `-vga none` to make
-virtio device options, ensure that the `vga` option is disabled.
+sure it is disabled.

 1) Using `vhost-user-gpu-pci` Start QEMU with the following flags: